 - You may ease into your regular fitness routine.
 However realize that your upper body may require some time to return to prior strength.
-Lift nothing heavier than 5 pounds for a minimum of 6 weeks after surgery. - Discomfort or tightness and tingling will resolve.
-Any lingering nipple sensitivity or lack of sensation should begin to greatly improve. - No need to resume smoking.
+Lift nothing heavier than 5 pounds for a minimum of 8 weeks after surgery. - You may resume side-sleeping at this time.
+If you are a side-sleeper, a soft pillow under your mid-back and shoulders may offer more comfort and support than a single pillow under your head. - Discomfort or tightness and tingling will resolve.
+Any lingering nipple sensitivity or lack of sensation should begin to improve. - No need to resume smoking.
 You have now gone 10 weeks (4 weeks prior to surgery and 6 weeks following) without a cigarette.
-For your long-term health, there is no need to resume smoking.
+For your long-term health, there is no need to resume smoking. - Nipple and Areola reconstruction can be scheduled as advised by Dr. Ma